chatgpt4pcg/modified-science-birds/README.md

-# Science Birds - Modified Version
+# Science Birds Evaluator

-This is a modified version of the [Science Birds](https://github.com/lucasnfe/science-birds) game.
-In this version, the foundational blocks have been adjusted to match with the grid specification of the competition, and a plugin has been added to convert the string of the `ab_drop()` function into an actual Science Birds level.
-The plugin can be accessed via the menu bar by selecting "ICE" and then choosing "Grid Level Converter MkIII."
+This is a modified version of the [Science Birds](https://github.com/lucasnfe/science-birds) game called Science Birds Evaluator.
+In this version, the foundational blocks have been adjusted to match with the grid specification of the competition, and a plugin has been added to assess the stability and produce an image for similarity test.
+The plugin can be accessed via the menu bar by selecting ICE > Batched > Stability Test.

 ## Getting Started